Phacoemulsification: Lens insertion

-An irrigation-aspiration probe or a bimanual system is used to aspirate out the remaining peripheral cortical matter, while leaving the posterior capsule intact.
-As with other cataract extraction procedures, an intraocular lens implant (IOL), is placed into the remaining lens capsule.
-For implanting a poly(methyl methacrylate) (PMMA) IOL, the incision has to be enlarged.
+As with other cataract removal procedures, an intraocular lens implant (IOL) is usually placed into the remaining lens capsule ("in-the-bag" implantation).
+For implanting a rigid poly(methyl methacrylate) (PMMA) IOL, the incision has to be enlarged, so this is not usually done.
 For implanting a foldable IOL, the incision does not have to be enlarged.
-The foldable IOL, made of silicone or acrylic of appropriate power is folded either using a holder/folder, or a proprietary insertion device provided along with the IOL.
+The foldable IOL, made of silicone or acrylic of appropriate power, is folded either using a holder/folder, or a proprietary insertion device provided along with the IOL.
+Because a smaller incision is sufficient, no stitches should be needed, and recovery time is usually shorter when using a foldable IOL.